 Originally reviewed on August 9, 2022.
 This article was updated on August 27, 2023, with additional commentary and testing.

 Our 32 amp unit arrived from Amazon in just two days.
 It was well packaged for safe transport in the typical Amazon box, and the retail product box within.
 There was a healthy amount of bubble wrap and zip ties to keep the product safe, but portable chargers are supposed to be able to handle rough handling as well.

 The charger is a durable plastic brick containing the electronics, about a foot and a half away from the wall connector end.
-The case feels sturdy enough to handle the typical abuse a portable charge may face out on road trips.
-The total length of this portable EV charger is 25 feet, and should be plenty long enough for most charging needs at home or on the road.
-The product has an IP66 water and dust resistance rating, which is good against splashes of water but definitely not immersion.
+The case feels sturdy enough to handle the typical abuse a portable charge may face on road trips.
+The total length of this portable EV charger is 25 feet and should be plenty long enough for most charging needs at home or on the road.
+The product has an IP66 water and dust resistance rating, which is good against splashes of water but definitely not water immersion.

 There are no physical buttons or controls anywhere on this charger, so there is no way to adjust the power amperage.
-You will need to limit the charging power within your vehicle in case you need to go lower than 32 or 40 amp spec that the charger is built for.
+You will need to limit the charging power within your vehicle in case you need to go lower than 32 or 40-amp spec that the charger is built for.

 As the Morec is designed to be primarily a portable EV charger, mounting options are fairly limited.
-There is just one keyhole style screw opening on the back of the case to help the user hang the charger from a screw on a wall.
+There is just one keyhole-style screw opening on the back of the case to help the user hang the charger from a screw on a wall.
 This should be sufficient to support the weight of the charging brick itself, but not the entire charging cord.
 In case you plan on using this product as a permanent home charging solution, you may want to purchase a separate wall mounted cord holder.
 We wish there were at least two keyholes, so the charger could be mounted more securely.